Maleficent: Mistress of Evil: Critical response

 Forbes film critic Scott Mendelson called it the "best 'live-action Disney fairy tale' flick since Pete's Dragon," a 1977 live-action Disney flick that got the remake treatment in 2016.

-Los Angeles Times film critic Justin Chang calls the film (written by returning scribe Linda Woolverton and A Beautiful Day in the Neighborhood co-writers Noah Harpster and Micah Fitzerman-Blue) an “enjoyably deranged” continuation of the first movie thanks to Jolie’s commitment to the character’s grim quirks, though he ultimately notes the “flat dialogue, overblown battles, and cloying CGI critters” weigh down the film’s merits.
-IndieWire‘s Eric Kohn adds that Jolie’s natural charm adds so much “delicious flamboyance to this striking villainess that she outshines the latest heavy-handed Disney refashioning” before quipping that “only the world’s biggest movie star could upstage her own movie with each fearsome scowl.”
+Los Angeles Times film critic Justin Chang calls the film (written by returning scribe Linda Woolverton and A Beautiful Day in the Neighborhood co-writers Noah Harpster and Micah Fitzerman-Blue) an "enjoyably deranged" continuation of the first movie thanks to Jolie's commitment to the character's grim quirks, though he ultimately notes the "flat dialogue, overblown battles, and cloying CGI critters" weigh down the film's merits.
+IndieWire's Eric Kohn adds that Jolie's natural charm adds so much "delicious flamboyance to this striking villainess that she outshines the latest heavy-handed Disney refashioning" before quipping that "only the world's biggest movie star could upstage her own movie with each fearsome scowl."

-Accolades, awards and nominations
+Accolades

 Future

-A third Maleficent film was announced to be in development in September 2021 with Angelina Jolie being attached to the project.
-The first draft of the script is already written, reportedly by Linda Woolverton and Evan Spiliotopoulos.

-Disney confirmed that same month that the project is in the works, with Jolie expected to reprise her role.
-In November, during an interview with D23 Inside Disney Podcast about Jolie's film, Eternals, she hinted her return as Maleficent in a third film.
+In September 2021, It was reported that the first draft of an Untitled Maleficent film had already been written at that time, by Linda Woolverton and Evan Spiliotopoulos.
+In November, during an interview about Jolie's film Eternals on the podcast D23 Inside Disney, the actress hinted at her return as Maleficent in a third film.

+A third Maleficent film was officially announced to be in development in December 2023, As Angelina Jolie confirmed that she would reprise the role of Maleficent in a Wall Street Journal interview and also stated that the film was in development.

+On March 26, 2025, Deadline confirmed that screenwriter Linda Woolverton is currently in charge of writing the third installment of Maleficent, which confirms that the movie is still actively in development.